-Install a new modipsl, extract the ORCHIDEE\trunk configuration and update to use the revision 7847.
-Do as follow (see also the exercises on SVN):
+Now update the ORCHIDEE version to the specific revision 8389 (see also the exercises on SVN):

 '''

-mkdir TESTDEBUG; cd TESTDEBUG

-svn co http://forge.ipsl.jussieu.fr/igcmg/svn/modipsl/trunk modipsl

-cd modipsl/util/

-./model ORCHIDEE_trunk

 cd ../modeles/ORCHIDEE

 svn info # => check that you have the trunk version

-svn update -r 7847
+svn update -r 8389

 '''

 Use the option -debug for the compilation script this time. -debug activates compilation debug options whereas the default option -prod activates optimized compilation options.